liviualexandrubobocu/bloom-filters-nest/README.md

 ## Bloom Filters, Cuckoo Filters in Nest.js && Redis

 A repository used to showcase the usage of bloom filters and cuckoo filters with Redis.
-Testing an item will prin a JSON structure that will showcase benchmarks for doing search over Redis Cache/ Bloom / Cuckoo Filters
+Seeding and then testing with below commands will print a JSON structure that will showcase benchmarks for doing search over Redis Cache/ Bloom / Cuckoo Filters

 ## Commands